Thursday, May 28, 2015

 The Masters Review

 "Our New Voices category is open year round to any new or emerging author who has not published a work of fiction or narrative nonfiction of novel length.
 Authors with short story collections are free to submit."
+(Scroll down for submission instructions.)

 Submission period: All year.
 Simultaneous submissions allowed.
-Payment: $0.10/word up to $200.
+Payment: $100 - $200.
 Response time: 3 months.

 ____________________